AdobeDocs/deliverability-learn.en/help/putting-it-in-practice/ac-ssl-certificate-request.md

 Once configurations are updated, new emails will be sent with HTTPS URLs rather than HTTP.
 To check the URLs are now secure, you can quickly perform the following tests:

-* Upload an image from your Adobe product.
+* Upload an image from Adobe Campaign.
 Once the image gets uploaded, the URL returned should be HTTPS.
 * Create a test email delivery with a mirror page link, some images, text and an unsubscription link.
 Send out the email to an external email ID (such as your Gmail address).
 Once received, open the email and make sure all the links inside the email open correctly in their HTTPS form (not HTTP), without any SSL certificate warnings or errors.

 <!--Then, new emails will be sent with HTTPS URLs rather than HTTP (easiest way to test is to send out a test email that contains at least one mirror page and one public resource/image).-->

 ## Additional resources

-The whole process and detailed steps to add SSL certificates and secure your subdomains **with the Control Panel** are presented on these tutorial pages:
+The whole process and detailed steps to add SSL certificates and secure your subdomains **using the Control Panel** are presented on these tutorial pages:

 * [Adding SSL certificates in Campaign Classic](https://experienceleague.adobe.com/docs/campaign-classic-learn/control-panel/subdomains-and-certificates/adding-ssl-certificates.html)